 Career Services’ mission is to provide a comprehensive approach to career exploration for students in the College of the Arts (CART).
 CART Career Services provides individualized career counseling to students on topics including professional preparation and major exploration.
 Services include individualized consultation to help students develop the professional skills needed to achieve career success in a multicultural, global society.

-Whether you are a freshman undergraduate or a master’s degree candidate, there are steps you can take now to advance your career development by participating in CART Career Services’ advising sessions and career development workshops, and/or using our online interactive tools – all of which are designed to help you:
+Whether you are a freshman undergraduate or a master’s degree candidate, there are steps you can take now to advance your career development by participating in CART Career Services’ career counseling sessions and workshops, all of which are designed to help you:

 - Learn more about your interests, skills and values

 - Explore professions through Cooperative Education and internship opportunities

 - Develop job search skills

 CART Career Services offers something for everyone at each step of the career planning process.

 - Lights, Camera, Action!
 From Promotions Team Member to Camera Operator with the NJ DevilsAlumni Spotlight: Michael J. FoxFriday February 24, 2023

 - Montclair State School of Communication and Media Establishes Permanent Program in Los AngelesFriday January 27, 2023